How to Help Endangered Species: Top 10 Ways You Can Make a Difference - Safari Ltd®

 2. Donate to a Wildlife Organization

 There are many organizations focused on protecting endangered animals and preserving their native habitats.
-Organizations like the World Wildlife Fund, The Nature Conservancy, One Tree Planted (which Safari Ltd has partnered with in the past) and countless others are dedicated to the conservation of our endangered species and protecting vulnerable wild spaces.
+Organizations like the World Wildlife Fund, The Nature Conservancy, One Tree Planted, Conservation Florida and countless others are dedicated to the conservation of our endangered species and protecting vulnerable wild spaces.
 Do your research, find an organization that you feel is doing good work, and donate what you can to further the cause!

 1. Spread the Word!